HSR-Enhanced Sparse Attention Acceleration: Introduction

-\paragraph{Our contributions:} \begin{itemize} \item To the best of our knowledge, this is the first work incorporating the HSR data structure with attention computation, to reduce the running time complexity with the help of the sparsity within the attention mechanisms. \item Theoretically, we provide rigorous proofs for reducing the computational time (1) for ReLU attention generation from $O(mn)$ to $O(mn^{4/5})$ (Algorithm~\ref{alg:relu_attn_gen} and Theorem~\ref{thm:relu_gen_running_time:informal}); (2) for full ReLU attention computation from $O(mn)$ to $O(mn^{1 - 1 / \lfloor d/2\rfloor} + mn^{4/5})$ (Algorithm~\ref{alg:calculation_general_framework} and Theorem~\ref{thm:relu_cal_running_time:informal}), without incurring any approximation error in both cases. \item We achieve the same running time speed up for the conventional Softmax attention, and we give rigorous theoretical proofs to ensure that the resulting approximation error remains negligible (Theorem~\ref{thm:Softmax_attention_generation:informal}, \ref{thm:Softmax_attention_computation:informal} and Theorem~\ref{thm:err_analysis_of_Softmax_attn_with_index_set:informal}). \item We conduct empirical experiments on prominent LLMs to verify the approximation error associated with Softmax attention utilizing ``massive activated'' entries only.
+\paragraph{Our contributions:} \begin{itemize} \item To the best of our knowledge, this is the first work incorporating the HSR data structure with attention computation to reduce the running time complexity with the help of the sparsity within the attention mechanisms. \item We provide rigorous theoretical proofs for reducing the computational time (1) for ReLU attention generation decoding from $O(mn)$ to $O(mn^{4/5})$ (Algorithm~\ref{alg:relu_attn_gen}); (2) for ReLU attention prompt prefilling from $O(mn)$ to $O(mn^{1 - 1 / \lfloor d/2\rfloor} + mn^{4/5})$ (Algorithm~\ref{alg:calculation_general_framework}). \item We achieve the same running time speed up for the conventional Softmax attention (Theorem~\ref{thm:Softmax_attention_generation:informal}, \ref{thm:Softmax_attention_computation:informal}), and we give rigorous theoretical proofs to ensure that the approximation error remains negligible (Theorem~\ref{thm:err_analysis_of_Softmax_attn_with_index_set:informal}).
+And we provide an empirical evaluation to prove our theoretical error analysis (Section~\ref{sec:experiments}). \item We conduct empirical experiments on prominent LLMs to verify the approximation error associated with Softmax attention utilizing ``massive activated'' entries only.
 The results show that the error using a few top entries is already insignificant, consistent with our theoretical analysis. \end{itemize}

+\paragraph{Comparison with Previous Works. } \cite{fa23} uses an approximated nearest neighbors search, which requires that the data are well-conditioned, e.g., uniformly separated, while our algorithm supports an exact nearest neighbor search.
+Their nearest neighbors search may introduce large approximation errors, while the approximation error of our algorithm can be small.
+On the other hand, \cite{as23} uses low-rank approximation methods to accelerate the attention computation while they require bounded entries assumptions, which is not required in this work.
+The bounded entry assumption may not always be held in practical scenarios.
+Our work is based on practical observation that the attention matrix is sparse.